 - Mechanistic design of antibiotic combinations that suppress development of resistance.
 We propose that effective therapies for defeating multi-drug resistant (MDR) pathogens can derive from combinations of drugs that target essential nodes in distinct biological processes.
 Synergistic drug combinations might overcome single agent problems with toxicity, spectrum, potency, and emerging resistance.
 By combining synergy with collateral sensitivity, in which resistance to one drug increases sensitivity to another, combinations can be found that also combat development of antibiotic resistance.
 We are using high-throughput robotic assays to identify novel drug combinations, and utilize forward and reverse genetic screens and whole-genome sequencing to elucidate the genetic and biochemical basis for the observed drug interactions.
 In our first implementation of this strategy, we found that the triple β-lactam combination of meropenem-piperacillin-tazobactam acts synergistically to kill methicillin-resistant Staphylococcus aureus (MRSA) both in vitro and in a murine model of aggressive MRSA infection, while also suppressing the evolution of new resistance [Gonzales et al. Nature Chemical Biology 2016] [Press]

 Biochemical and structural characterization of novel antibiotic resistance and catabolic genes.
-We recently discovered a family of flavoenzymes in tetracycline selections of soil functional metagenomic libraries, termed tetracycline destructases, which confer high-level tetracycline resistance [Forsberg et al. Chemistry and Biology 2015].
+We discovered a family of flavoenzymes in tetracycline selections of soil functional metagenomic libraries, termed tetracycline destructases, which confer high-level tetracycline resistance in model pathogens [Forsberg et al. Chemistry and Biology 2015].
 We showed that these genes, previously unrecognizable as resistance determinants, function by enzymatically inactivating tetracycline.
-Because this mechanism is distinct from the dominant tetracycline resistance mechanisms of efflux and ribosomal protection, we believe these genes may fill an empty niche in pathogens and should be monitored for dissemination to the clinical setting.
-We are currently working to elucidate the mechanism of tetracycline inactivation by these enzymes, to better understand their environmental evolutionary origins, and to model trajectories that will allow them to spread to the clinic.
+Because this mechanism is distinct from the dominant tetracycline resistance mechanisms of efflux and ribosomal protection, we believe these genes may fill an empty niche in pathogens and are ripe for dissemination to the clinic.
+We are currently employing a multipronged structural, biochemical, and microbiologic approach to better understand and inhibit the mechanism of action of these enzymes.
+We recently found a small-molecule inhibitor that prevents degradation of tetracycline in vitro and restores the efficacy of tetracycline against bacteria expressing a tetracycline destructase.
+Furthermore, we established the structural and molecular basis for this observed inhibition [Park*, Gasparrini*, et al. Nature Chemical Biology 2017] [Press] [News and Views].
+Such inhibitors could be co-administered with tetracyclines in the future to restore tetracycline activity in the face of widespread resistance.
+In addition to designing and testing new inhibitors, we are also currently working to better understand the environmental evolutionary origins of the tetracycline destructases, and modeling their prevalence and risk of dissemination across diverse habitats.